Travel Nursing: Common Medical & Administrative Specialties

 Oncology nurses, also known as hematology/oncology (Heme/Onc) nurses, care for patients undergoing solid or blood-borne cancer treatments.
 These nurses support patients through treatment as well as act an encouraging presence.

 Often these nurses will need additional coursework or clinical training in their oncology specialization.

-You can also show your dedication through certificates, like the Oncology Nursing Society’s (ONS) ONS/ONCC Chemotherapy Biotherapy Certificate Course.
+You can also show your dedication through certificates offered by the Oncology Nursing Society (ONS).

 Work experience required

 To sit for the exam, you’ll need a minimum of 1 year as an RN within the 3 years prior to the application.
 You’ll also need a minimum of 1,000 hours of adult oncology nursing practice within the 2.5 years prior to the application.
 Furthermore, you’ll need a minimum of 10 contact hours of continuing nursing education in oncology or an academic elective in oncology nursing within 3 years prior to applying.

 Required Licenses & Certifications

 All registered nurses must obtain licensure by taking the NCLEX-RN exam, but if you’re a traveling nurse, you’ll need to be careful of state requirements.
 If you plan to move to a different state, make sure that your license is valid in that respective state.

 The Nursing Licensure Compact (NLC) allows nurses to earn a license that is valid in multiple states.
 Visit the map on the NLC’s homepage to find out which states participate in the compact and see what your requirements are if you’re moving to another state.